 When it comes to designing your home office with feng shui in mind, it may be difficult to know where to start.
 Luckily, there are a lot of great tips, methods, and rules to creating the perfect feng shui home office, so you can be productive, at peace, and calm.

 Keep your office separate

 A home office is a place of work.
 When you bring your office into your home, you can oftentimes bring the stress and negativity that may arise from a workday with it.
 This is why offices are typically away from your home.
 Nowadays, however, working remotely and at home is becoming commonplace.
-Because of this, it is important to keep your office completely separate from the rest of the home, so you can feel like you fully left work after your day ends.
+Because of this, it is important to keep your office completely separate from the rest of the home, so you can feel like you fully left work after your day ends, as mentioned by HGTV.
 A home office that is tucked away in its own room is the first key step toward achieving that feng shui design concept.

 Face your desk toward the door